Puff Pastry Pinwheels

 Puff Pastry Pinwheels are an easy appetizer made with store-bought puff pastry, cheese, and prosciutto or any ham.
 They can be made ahead and served at room temperature for one of the best elevated holiday snacks.

-Store-bought puff pastry is a true secret weapon when it comes to making snacks or appetizers that feel special without a ton of work.
+Looking for an easy appetizer for your next party?
+Store-bought puff pastry is the key!
 Keep it in the freezer, pull it out to defrost about an hour ahead of time, top it with any delicious ingredients you have in the fridge, and bake it until golden.

 How to Make Puff Pastry Pinwheels

 - Defrost pastry – Don’t forget this step.
 Most puff pastry needs about 40 minutes at room temperature to defrost.

 - Heat oven – Heat oven to 375°F.

 - Prepare puff pastry – Unroll the puff pastry and gently roll it out with a rolling pin just to give it an even surface.

 - Fill puff pastry -Top the puff pastry with a thin layer of cheese, fresh thyme leaves, and Prosciutto.
 Leave 1-inch open at the top without any of the filling.
 Brush the open top inch with egg wash.

 - Roll and slice – Roll up the puff pastry to enclose the filling, pressing it tightly at the top so that the egg wash will help it to stick together.
 Cut into 1/2-inch slices.
 Transfer to parchment-paper lined baking sheets, leaving 2 inches between them.

 - Bake pinwheels – Bake the pinwheels until golden brown and crisp, 15 to 18 minutes.